 These are great in high wind zones as they are a stronger design.
 They can go out as wide as 7-8m making them a great choice if you're needing a wider door.
 The roller shutter doors can however be heavy to open and shut.

 Sectional doors allow for maximum entry clearance.
 However, they can minimise the amount of headspace available inside the shed when they're open.

-These are the best doors for hangars to allow for full width clearance, as they need to be engineered specifically for each shed, they are often more costly.
-We don't specalise in these ourselves but we can work together to get the best outcome.
+These are the best doors for hangars to allow for full-width clearance, as they need to be engineered specifically for each shed they are often more costly.
+We don't specialise in these ourselves but we can work together to get the best outcome.

 Roller doors are very common in contracting sheds.
 They are easy to open and shut, and they can go out 4m wide and 4.5m high.
 They are however, limited in their size range.

 Something that you may not know is that New Zealand is divided into zones for environmental factors such as wind, snow, and earthquakes, for the purpose of building code compliance.
 Check here for more information on zone categories.

 Our sheds are all tailored to your specific requirements, taking into account your snow and wind category, as well as what will work best for your site.
 If you are unsure of what zone you are in we can help you!